AliExpress Supplier Risk: How to Verify Reliable Sellers in 2026

 Store Age vs. Order Volume

 A store that opened three months ago with 15,000 orders and a 98% positive rating should raise immediate questions.
 Legitimate new stores grow gradually.
-Explosive growth in a brand-new store almost always indicates manufactured metrics.
+Explosive growth in a brand-new store almost always indicates artificially elevated metrics.

 What to check: Look at the store's opening date, then compare it to total order volume.
 A healthy ratio for a new store is a few hundred orders in the first three months, not thousands.